Pasta with Ham and Peas

 THURSDAY

-Breakfast Breakfast sandwich, orange juice
+Breakfast Breakfast sandwich, orange

-Lunch turkey sandwich, carrots
+Lunch asparagus soup, carrots

 FRIDAY

-Breakfast cereal hot or cold, orange juice
+Breakfast granola hot or cold, orange or clementine

-Lunch PB&J sandwich fresh or canned fruit
+Lunch turkey sandwich fruit

 SATURDAY